Pascal's mugging

-In philosophy, Pascal's mugging is a thought-experiment demonstrating a problem in expected utility maximization.
-A rational agent should choose actions whose outcomes, when weighed by their probability, have higher utility.
+In philosophy, Pascal's mugging is a thought experiment demonstrating a problem in expected utility maximization.
+A rational agent should choose actions whose outcomes, when weighted by their probability, have higher utility.
 But some very unlikely outcomes may have very great utilities, and these utilities can grow faster than the probability diminishes.
 Hence the agent should focus more on vastly improbable cases with implausibly high rewards; this leads first to counter-intuitive choices, and then to incoherence as the utility of every choice becomes unbounded.

 The name refers to Pascal's Wager, but unlike the wager, it does not require infinite rewards.
 This sidesteps many objections to the Pascal's Wager dilemma that are based on the nature of infinity.

 Problem statement

-The term "Pascal's mugging" to refer to this problem was originally coined by Eliezer Yudkowsky in the Less Wrong forum.
+The term "Pascal's mugging" to refer to this problem was originally coined by Eliezer Yudkowsky in the LessWrong forum.
 Philosopher Nick Bostrom later elaborated the thought experiment in the form of a fictional dialogue.
 Subsequently, other authors published their own sequels to the events of this first dialogue, adopting the same literary style.

 In Bostrom's description, Blaise Pascal is accosted by a mugger who has forgotten their weapon.
 However, the mugger proposes a deal: the philosopher gives them his wallet, and in exchange the mugger will return twice the amount of money tomorrow.
 Pascal declines, pointing out that it is unlikely the deal will be honoured.
 The mugger then continues naming higher rewards, pointing out that even if it is just one chance in 1000 that they will be honourable, it would make sense for Pascal to make a deal for a 2000 times return.
-Pascal responds that the probability for that high return is even lower than one in 1000.
-The mugger argues back that for any low probability of being able to pay back a large amount of money (or pure utility) there exists a finite amount that makes it rational to take the bet—and given human fallibility and philosophical scepticism a rational person must admit there is at least some non-zero chance that such a deal would be possible.
+Pascal responds that the probability of that high return is even lower than one in 1000.
+The mugger argues back that for any low but strictly greater than 0 probability of being able to pay back a large amount of money (or pure utility) there exists a finite amount that makes it rational to take the bet.
 In one example, the mugger succeeds by promising Pascal 1,000 quadrillion happy days of life.
 Convinced by the argument, Pascal gives the mugger the wallet.

 In one of Yudkowsky's examples, the mugger succeeds by saying "give me five dollars, or I'll use my magic powers from outside the Matrix to run a Turing machine that simulates and kills $3\uparrow\uparrow\uparrow\uparrow3$ people".
 Here, the number $3\uparrow\uparrow\uparrow\uparrow3$ uses Knuth's up-arrow notation; writing the number out in base 10 would require enormously more writing material than there are atoms in the known universe.